Purification of Lindblad dynamics, geometry of mixed states and geometric phases: Purification process

 where $U^\transp = \langle \zeta_\beta|U\zeta^\alpha \rangle |\xi_\alpha \rangle \langle \xi^\beta| \in U(\HA)$ ($\transp$ denotes the transposition) and $\rho_W = \pi_{\mathcal A}(\PSI(W)) = \pi_{HS}(W) = WW^\dagger$.
 Such a transformation has no consequence for the observator which has only information concerning the system (information concerning the environment is lost by the partial trace $\tr_\HA$).
 It is then associated with an inobservable reconfiguration of the ancilla (the effective environment).
 In contrast, the left action of $U(\HS)$ on $S_{HS}\mathcal B(\HS)$ is associated with unitary transformations of $\HS$ modifying the mixed state:

 In quantum information, it can be interesting to consider also SLOCC transformations (Stochastic Local Operations and Classical Communication).
-By virtue of the principle of the quantum open systems, information concerning the ancilla (the environment) is lost, the physicist cannot performs SLOCC transformations on $\HA$.
+By virtue of the principle of the quantum open systems, information concerning the ancilla (the environment) is lost by taking the partial trace (information stored in the environment is not directly accessible), the physicist cannot performs SLOCC transformations on $\HA$.
 The group of SLOCC transformations on $\HS$ is $SL(\HS) \simeq SL(n,\mathbb C)$ (the group of invertible operators of $\HS$ with determinant equal to 1).
 Since $U(\HS) \supset SU(\HS) \subset SL(\HS)$ ($SU(\HS)$ is the group of unitary operators of $\HS$ with determinant equal to 1), the group of unitary and SLOCC transformations are $SL(\HS) \times U(1) = GL(\HS)$ ($U(1)$ is the group of phase changes and $GL(\HS)$ is the group of invertible operators of $\HS$).

 by noting that $S_{HS} \mathcal B(\HS)$ and $\mathcal D_0(\HS)$ are not stable by the right action of $SL(\HS)$ (we must then consider $\mathcal B(\HS)$ and $\mathcal D(\HS)$).
 We extend $\pi_D$ on the whole of $\mathcal D(\HS)$ by $\forall U \in SL(\HS)$, $\forall \rho \in \mathcal D_0(\HS)$, $\pi_D(U\rho U^\dagger) = \pi_D(\rho)$.